-Reinstatement of Upper College students is under the jurisdiction of the Dean of the college in which they wish to be enrolled.
+Reinstatement of Upper College students is under the jurisdiction of the Dean of the college in which they are enrolled.

 SYSTEM OF COURSE NUMBERING

 Each course is designated by a code number, a course number, and a title.
 The first number is the code number.
 The number following the colon is the course number.
 Courses bearing course numbers-